hacks-guide/Guide_Wii/docs/index.md

 Korean Wiis are fully supported by the guide and can be modded via normal procedures.
 Korean Wiis can also be region changed; for example, changed from `4.3K` to `4.3U` so that the console behaves like a North American unit.

 Exercise heavy caution when modifying region data and follow the guide carefully to avoid a brick, as Korean Wiis are particularly susceptible to the [Error 003](bricks#koreankiierror-003-brick) brick.

+If you are attempting to region change a Korean Wii and are unsure of the exact process to do so, please join the Nintendo Homebrew Discord by referencing the information above.

 :::